nc-uw/ML-DeepLearning--Algos/README.md

 <br /> 3 - Twitter Language Model
 <br /> Predict Language using a Character Level Unigram Markov Model.

-<br /> 4 - Decision Trees
+<br /> 4 - Decision Trees (Implemented from scratch)
-<br /> A. AdaBoost: Implementation of algorithm from scratch to predict probability of Breast Cancer.
+<br /> A. AdaBoost: Coding of algo to predict probability of Breast Cancer.
-<br /> B. CART: Implementation of algorithm from scratch on IRIS dataset.
+<br /> B. CART: Coding of algo on IRIS dataset.

 <br /> 5 - Ensemble Learning
 <br /> Prediciton of Survival on TITANIC dataset.
 The final prediciton was generated using an ensemble of Random Forest, GradBoost, SVM, LogReg, AdaBoost learners that were finally passed through XGBoost.